acm-sfsu/sfsu.acm.org/readme.md

 If using [pelican-plugins/share_post](https://github.com/getpelican/pelican-plugins/tree/master/share_post) need `beautifulsoup4`.
 Get with `pip install beautifulsoup4`.

 If working on theme's CSS, will need [Sass](https://github.com/nex3/sass).
 Get with `gem install sass`.

-##A couple extra dev notes
-**Output:**
-* `git checkout source` - ensure on `source` branch
-* `pelican -d` - deletes output dir and regenerates output into default output directory.
-* `git checkout master` - move to master branch. it is your choice whether to persist commits through this master branch or delete it, and make an orphaned branch each time with `git checkout --orphan master`.
-* `git rm -rf .` then clear out the remainder excluding the `output` folder.
-* `cd output`
-* `rsync -r --del * ../` recursively move the contents of output directory to main directory and delete the original contents.
-* `cd ..`
-* `rm -rf output` - remove the output directory
-* `git add .` - add everything
-* `git commit -m 'generated output'`